salmanroomani/LunchActuallyTechnicalAssignment/README.md

 ### Installing

 ```
+1. Create empty in SQL server by the name "LunchActually".
-1. On the main Project goto foler "DbScript" Copy and paste the Script in SQL query window.
+2. On the main Project goto foler "DbScript" , open script.sql and Copy and paste the Script in SQL query window.
-2. Change the Connection String in the Web.config
+3. Change the Connection String in the Web.config
-3. Deploy the Project Folder to IIS
+4. Deploy the Project Folder to IIS
 ```

 ## Running the tests